SAP-samples/cloud-btp-cli-api-codejam/exercises/05-core-service-apis/README.md

 What we're going to do is systematically work through the information that's available to us from various resources that we can retrieve via the btp CLI.

+> The SAP BTP account, subaccount and CF environment instance shown in the samples here are based on a trial subaccount; your direct experience may show different data as the structure of subaccounts in your SAP BTP account will be different, but the principles are the same.

 **Installing "interactive jq"**

 We'll be using the `--format json` option and working through details of certain btp CLI calls, building on our knowledge of `jq` filters from the previous exercise.
 To make this a little more comfortable, we'll install a wrapper around `jq` so we can interact with the JSON data and build up our filters bit by bit.
 The wrapper is called [ijq](https://sr.ht/~gpanders/ijq/) (for "interactive jq") and we can install it in our App Studio Dev Space.

-👉 At the prompt in your Dev Space's terminal, run the following command, which will download the latest (at the time of writing) release tarball, specifically for the Linux platform (remember, this Dev Space is a Linux environment) and extract the binary `ijq` into the `bin/` directory in your home directory:
+👉 At the prompt in your Dev Space's terminal, run the following command, which will download the [latest release tarball](https://git.sr.ht/~gpanders/ijq/refs/v0.4.0) specifically for the Linux platform (remember, this Dev Space is a Linux environment) and extract the binary `ijq` into the `bin/` directory in your home directory:

 > Remember that this `bin/` directory is [where you installed the btp CLI in an earlier exercise](../01-installing#add-your-bin-directory-to-the-path).